Development of electronics for GM auto racing

 The results began to show early on.
 By October, Chevy engines with DE equipment had won 13 of the 15 IndyCar races.

-When Emerson Fittipaldi crossed the finish line to win the 1989 Indianapolis 500, racing fans had witnessed history being made.
-Fans thrilled to the neck-and-neck finish between Fittipaldi and Al Unser Jr. who went spinning on lap 198 after brushing tires with Emmo, and the 43-year-old Brazilian had his first Indianapolis 500 win.
-Fittipaldi's victory—in a Chevrolet Indy V8 engine controlled by a Delco Electronics electronic engine control module (ECM) – was the first time in the 500's storied history that the engine of the winning vehicle was controlled by an electronic engine management system.
+When Emerson Fittipaldi won the 1989 Indianapolis 500 in a Chevrolet Indy V8 engine controlled by a Delco Electronics electronic engine control module (ECM), it was the first time in the 500's history that the engine of the winning vehicle was controlled by an electronic engine management system.

 For the 1990 season, all teams using the Ilmor Chevy Indy V8 were provided a redesigned Gen-3 system and it won 15 poles, 16 wins including the 1990 Indianapolis 500, with 17 races in the IndyCar World Series.
 To prove the system, the components were used with GM engines in the Trans-Am Racing series during 1989.

 In the 1991 IndyCar World Series, Gen-3 had a perfect score: 17 poles, 17 wins, 17 races including the 1991 Indianapolis 500.
 At the 1991 Indianapolis 500, Delco Electronics introduced telemetry to the electronic system using the advanced spread spectrum radio technology.
 It was so popular that all IndyCar teams eventually used it, and many still use it.
 ABC TV used the data from the systems to display real time data with ABC's in-car video cameras.